aws-samples/aws-iac-network-tester/README.md

 sam deploy --guided
 ```

-While running the `sam deploy -—guided` command, specify the `<stack name>` for example `iac-network-tester-app` and for other prompts, select the default by pressing `Enter`.

-Note the Amazon Resource Name (ARN) of the IaC Network Tester state machine returned as the value with the key `IaCNetworkTesterStateMachineArn`.

-### Step 1.2

-Ensure the format of the output of your CloudFormation template:
+## How to do I use IaC Network Tester for my Infrastructure as Code Template

-The key addition to the template to enable the use of IaC Network Tester is the template output with the logical identifier `NetworkReachabilityTestPaths` as shown below.
-This is a JSON formatted array with each item on the array containing the following keys:
+The IaC Network Tester can be used for infrastructure deployed directly via the AWS Console, SDK or CLI.
+It can also be used for infrastructure deployed via a CI/CD Pipeline.
+To use the tool for your IaC tempalte, one of the OUTPUTS from the stack must be a JSON formatted array with each item on the array containing the following keys:

 - **Source** - The source resource where the traffic will originate
 - **Destination** - The destination resource where the traffic will terminate
 - **RouteTag** - An identifier for the source and destination route

-More routes can be added following the same pattern however the default for the maximum number of routes that can be analysed concurrently is 6 (can be adjusted using the quota `Reachability Analyzer Concurrent Analyses`).
+See sample JSON formatted array below.
+More routes can be added following the same pattern.

 ```yaml
 Outputs: